8 Sights in Sanlúcar de Barrameda, Spain (with Map and Images)

 Show sight on map

-The Church of Nuestra Señora de los Desamparados de Sanlúcar de Barrameda, owned by the Brotherhood of Santa Caridad, is a Catholic church located in the Spanish municipality of Sanlúcar de Barrameda, in the Andalusian province of Cádiz.
-It is part of the Historical-Artistic Site and the City-Convent of Sanlúcar de Barrameda, declared BIC since 1994.
+The Church of Nuestra Señora de los Desamparados de Sanlúcar de Barrameda, owned by the Brotherhood of the Holy Charity, is a Roman Catholic church located in the Spanish municipality of Sanlúcar de Barrameda, in the Andalusian province of Cádiz.
+It is part of the Historic-Artistic Complex and the City-Convent of Sanlúcar de Barrameda, declared a BIC in 1994.

 Wikipedia: Iglesia de los Desamparados (Sanlúcar de Barrameda) (ES)